josephsl/wintenApps/readme.md

 * Tooltips from Edge and universal apps are recognized and will be announced.
 This will be part of NVDA 2019.3.
 * When opening, closing, or switching between virtual desktops, NVDA will announce current desktop name (desktop 2, for example).
 * NVDA will no longer announce Start menu size text when changing screen resolutions or orientation.
-* In Version 1903 (May 2019 Update), NVDA will announce volume and brightness changes immediately if focused on File Explorer.
+* In Version 1903 (May 2019 Update) and later, NVDA will announce volume and brightness changes immediately if focused on File Explorer.
 This is now part of NVDA 2019.2.
 * App name and version for various Microsoft Store apps are now shown correctly.
 This will be part of NVDA 2019.3.

 ## Calculator